trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 I added logic a long time ago to my own build scripts to check signatures.
 So now it's just a matter of acquiring and vetting the signing keys.
+Aye ... there's the rub ... not the acquiring but the vetting.

 \* We're talking about the PGP ecosystem even though I use GPG to do the work.
 There are (now) many implementations of PGP-compatible logic.